Pork: Cost of production and performance

-This information includes a number of KPIs (Key Performance Indicators) which are a measurable value that indicates whether a business is achieving its key goals.
-KPIs allow a business to focus its attention on what parameters matter most for success, and provide an analytical basis for decision making and improvement.
+This information includes a number of Key Performance Indicators (KPIs), which are a measurable value that indicates whether a business is achieving its key goals.
+KPIs enable a business to focus its attention on what parameters matter most for success, and provide an analytical basis for decision making and improvement.

 A robust KPI provides a direct indication of business efficiency, sustainability, and profitability, the elements critical for success.